Sunday, 3 November 2019

 12th October 2019.

-During ancient period Kongu Nadu had 20 trade routes, which connects important trade cities of ancient Chozha Nadu, Pandiya Nadu and Thondai Nadu, with the foreign merchants like Greeks and Romans.
-These trade routes connects the West side sea shore Chera port Cities with the East side Chozha and Pandya Trade cities through Palghat pass.
-This trade route splits in to three after Palghat pass.
+During the ancient period, Kongu Nadu had 20 trade routes, which connected important trade cities of ancient Chozha Nadu, Pandiya Nadu, and Thondai Nadu, with foreign merchants like Greeks and Romans.
+These trade routes connect the West side sea shore Chera port Cities with the East side Chozha and Pandya Trade cities through Palghat pass.
+This trade route splits into three after the Palghat pass.

 Poongundran Sir leads us on the Rajakesari Peruvazhi